Artful Homemaking

 how to make beeswax candles

-Next, it was homemade soy candles.
-I’ve been making my own soy candles for years, too.
+Next, I learned how to make homemade soy candles.
+I’ve been making my own soy wax candles for years, too.

 In this tutorial, you’ll learn how to make your own homemade beeswax candles with just a few ingredients and simple supplies.